thedamlab/rodeo2/README.md

 1. Pull the git repository down onto your computer.
 2. In the hmm_dir folder of the repo, press your Pfam-A file (press TIGRFAM too if desired)
-    * You can just copy the hmm files from RODEO 1.0 into the folder instead if you'd like.
+    * You can just copy the hmm files from RODEO 1.0 (Perl version) into the folder instead if you'd like.
     * If you are worried about space, you can edit the PFAM_DIR variable in the general section of the `confs/default.conf` file.

 There may be things missing.
 Please let me know.